VelozUy/veloz/docs/BACKLOG.md

 - [ ] **Phase 6: Update Form Sections** - Implement proper form styling with new color system
   - **User Intent**: Ensure forms are clearly visible and accessible on light backgrounds
   - **Acceptance Criteria**:
-    - Form sections use `bg-gray-light` as base
+    - Form sections use `bg-muted` as base
-    - Input fields use `bg-white` with `border-gray-medium`
+    - Input fields use `bg-input` with `border-border`
-    - Focus states use `ring-blue-accent` for accessibility
+    - Focus states use `ring-ring` for accessibility
-    - Labels use `text-charcoal` for clarity
+    - Labels use `text-foreground` for clarity
-    - Submit buttons use `bg-blue-accent` with white text
+    - Submit buttons use `bg-primary` with `text-primary-foreground`
     - Error states use destructive colors with proper contrast
   - **Files**: `src/components/forms/ContactForm.tsx`, `src/components/ui/input.tsx`
   - **Reference**: `docs/new_background_color_system_prompt.md` - Mid Priority Elements